JavierRibaldelRio/Date-File/README.md

 # Usage

-Once you have installed, to use it you will need to write "file-date" on the prompt, and you will be asked the filename.
+Once  installed, to use it you will need to write "file-date" on the prompt, and you will be asked the filename.

 ![Image of date-file](public/01.png)

-Or if you prefer you can introduce de filename after "file-date" command on this way (in this way you can't introduce spaces on the file name)
+Or if you prefer it you can introduce de filename after "file-date" command on this way (in this way you can't introduce spaces on the file name)

 ```
 $ date-file meeting-notes.txt